 Many times parties are able to agree on some issues and unable to agree on others.
 In these cases, the parties typically tell the court (through pleadings filed in the case) what issues are agreed to and what issues are left for the judge to decide.
 After the parties have attempted mediation, the court will hold a contested orders hearing where the parties are given the opportunity to present evidence in the form of document and/or testimony, and make arguments to the court as to how they think the contested issues should be resolved.

 Contested divorces many times present complex legal issues.
-The experienced family law attorneys at The Gasper Law Group will be happy to meet with you and advise you based upon the particular circumstances of your case.
+The experienced Colorado Springs divorce lawyers at The Gasper Law Group will be happy to meet with you and advise you based upon the particular circumstances of your case.